t0tem/DS_Capstone_project/Milestone_Report.md

 <span style="color:gray">
-_There was an issue with loading News file: it containes ASCII `Substitute` character on line 77259, this character (decimal 26 or 0x1A) corresponds to Ctrl+Z in Windows so `readLines` function truncates the file at it and imports only 77259 lines.
+_There was an issue with loading News file: it containes ASCII `Substitute` character on line 77259, this character (decimal 26 or 0x1A) corresponds to Ctrl+Z in Windows so the function `readLines` truncates the file at it and imports only 77259 lines.
 Solution is to launch `readLines` in binary mode (credits to  [this Q on StackOverflow](https://stackoverflow.com/questions/15874619/reading-in-a-text-file-with-a-sub-1a-control-z-character-in-r-on-windows))_
 </span>